Our Debt to the Catholic Church

 Attacks on the Catholic Church have never been in short supply.
 The Churchís critics have been maligning her and predicting her demise for centuries.
-While those same critics fade off into history one by one, the Church continues on in her mission, sometimes shaken but never defeated.
+While those same critics fade off into history one by one, the Church continues in her mission, sometimes shaken but never defeated.

 Whenever scandals arise in the Church gleeful detractors try to portray the aberration as the norm.
 Starting with Judas, the Church has always had within its walls those who would betray Christ.
 However, to focus on such individuals while ignoring those who take their faith seriously is dishonest.
 Any faith should be judged by the actions of those who practice it, not by those who donít.